arcilli/investsuite-api-docs/docs/concepts/transactions.md

 !!! info

     A sell transaction is the reverse of a buy order.
-This example is identical to the Buy transaction example in this page, other than `type` is `SELL` (not `BUY`) and the signs of the cash movement inversed.
+This example is identical to the Buy transaction example in this page, other than `type` is `SELL` (not `BUY`) and the signs of the cash movement inverted.

 === "Request"